Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Introduction

+However, despite the inherent capabilities of Jupyter \jnb{}s resonant with literate programming principles, real-world adoption often diverges from this ideal~\citep{keryStoryNotebookExploratory2018}.
+Empirical studies reveal that code-smells and suboptimal practices are common in publicly distributed notebooks~\citep{wangBetterCodeBetter2020}.
+Interviews conducted by \cite{ruleExplorationExplanationComputational2018} with ML practitioners showed that they often defined their notebooks as personal unstructured scratch-pads and ``messy''.
+The authors found that the reluctance in annotating notebooks has been attributed to time constraints or being ``too lazy''.
+Subsequent large-scale research by \cite{pimentelLargeScaleStudyQuality2019} underscored that 30.93\% of 1.4 million notebooks they examined lack markdown cells, a finding corroborated by \cite{quarantaBestPractices2022}.
+This scarcity of annotations reveals the prevailing negligence towards best practices.
+Such omissions are especially detrimental in platforms like Kaggle\footnote{\url{https://www.kaggle.com/}}, where subpar practices risk propagating to the next generation of ML practitioners.

-To this end, this paper proposes \toolname{}, a tool-based approach to enhance the comprehension and navigation of undocumented \python{} based Jupyter notebooks by automatically creating a narrative structure in the notebook.
+Therefore, there exists an imperative for the software engineering research community to develop tools that address this problem.
+To this end, this paper introduces \toolname{}, a tool-based approach to augment the comprehension and navigation of undocumented \python{} based Jupyter notebooks by automatically creating a narrative structure in the notebook.

-Figure~\ref{t:ml_operations} shows a taxonomy of ML operations inspired by the work of Wang et al.~\cite{wangDocumentationMattersHumanCentered2022a}.
-Data scientists build an ML-based solution notebook by first preparing the data, then extracting key features, and then creating and training the model. \toolname leverages this implicit narrative structure of an ML notebook to add structural headers as annotations to the notebook. \toolname works by precisely detecting every function call in the notebook, classifying it according to the ML operations taxonomy, and then uses this classification information to create a structural map of the notebook.
-This map is displayed as an \textit{``index of ML operations''} at the top of the notebook, giving the notebook a narrative structure.
-Additionally, each code cell is annotated with a markdown header indicating the ML operations being performed. (see example in page \pageref{fig:annotations})
+The work of \cite{wangDocumentationMattersHumanCentered2022a} has shed light on the structured taxonomy of ML operations.
+As demonstrated in Figure~\ref{t:ml_operations}, the process undertaken by data scientists when developing an ML-based notebook typically begins with data preparation, followed by feature extraction, and continues with the creation and training of the model.
+Within this structured process lies an implicit narrative structure that is key to the operation of \toolname.
+We specifically designed \toolname to capture this narrative by accurately detecting each function call in the ML notebook.
+Subsequently, it classifies each call according to the ML operations taxonomy.
+Utilizing this classified data, \toolname creates a structural map of the entire notebook which is then presented as an \textit{``index of ML operations''} at the top of the notebook.
+This is further complemented by annotating every code cell with relevant markdown headers that highlight the ML operations being performed (see example in page \pageref{fig:index_ml_ops}).